 This is why we tell you to open the ports 7000~8020, because these are the on/off-ramps for Vainglory.

-For help opening ports, please refer to this port forwarding sight.
+For help opening ports, please refer to this port forwarding site.

 Also, please refer to these helpful sites that can perform many useful tests: